hoan-pham-duy/lighthappy_org_on_premises/out_of_amplify/generate-subtitles/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Click to the projects we want to use in "My Projects" in <a> https://lighthappy.tk </a>
+Click to "Generate Substitles" project we want to use in "My Projects" in <a> https://lighthappy.tk </a> <br/>
+or go to <a href="https://lighthappy.tk/generate-subtitles"> https://lighthappy.tk/generate-subtitles </a>

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->